 What kind of schedule will I have during the week?

 A busy one!
-Classes run from 8:45am-4:15pm, with an evening class for some students from 6:00-7:00pm (just before evening activities!).
+Classes run from 8:30am to 4:30pm.
+Evenings are reserved for programming by our counsellors for all campers.
 Be sure to consult your schedule daily and check with your counselor each day for any changes.

 What about the rest of the day?

 There's a lot to do and you will receive a more complete schedule when you arrive at Acadia.
 Please note that the activities are for all students and we encourage day students to take part in as many events as possible to get the most out of the experience at Acadia.
-Activities vary each day/evening and may include swimming and outdoor sports, a movie night, a variety show, concerts, and a dance.
+Activities vary each day/evening and may include outdoor sports, a movie night, a variety show, concerts, and more.